oeloeloel/forked/quick-reference.md

 ```md
 ## Heading Name
 ```
-Forked allows you to link from one chunk to another using the heading name.
+Forked allows you to link from one chunk to another using the heading name (see [Trigger and Target](#trigger-and-target)).
 Optionally, you can add a Chunk ID to the heading line.
-The Chunk ID should be unique and it will help you to ensure that you do not have duplicated heading lines.
+The Chunk ID must be unique and it will help you to ensure that you do not have duplicated heading lines.

 ```md
 ## Heading Name {#chunk_id}`